fuzziqersoftware/gctools/README.md

 ### Using smssynth

 **smssynth** deals with BMS and MIDI music sequence programs.
 It can disassemble them, convert them into .wav files, or play them in realtime.
 The implementation is based on reverse-engineering multiple games and not on any official source code, so sometimes things don't work and the output sounds a bit different from the actual in-game music.
-Specifically:
-- Almost all Super Mario Sunshine BMS sequences sound perfect (exactly as they sound in-game).
-Note that the game uses track 15 for Yoshi's drums; use `--disable-track=15` if you don't want them.
-- Most Pikmin BMS sequences sound a little different from how they sound in-game but are easily recognizable.
-- Most Luigi's Mansion BMS sequences sound close to in-game audio, but a few instruments are clearly wrong and some effects are missing.
-I think this makes the staff roll sequence sound cooler, but I still intend to fix it.
-- Mario Kart: Double Dash BMS sequences work; some volume effects appear to be missing so they sound a little different.
-- SimCity 2000 MIDI sequences play, but some instruments' base notes are set incorrectly.

 Before running smssynth, you may need to do the steps in the "Getting auxiliary files" section below.
 Also, for sequences that loop, smssynth will run forever unless you hit Ctrl+C or give a time limit.